ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/base_collector.rst

 BaseCollector
 =============
-The base for ClarityNLP aggregate tasks.
+The base class for ClarityNLP aggregate tasks.
 Only gets called after all the other tasks of its related type are complete.